Cyber Security Awareness Training for Employees

 Keepnet's cyber security training reduces the risks with the approach to securing employee behavior.
 Keepnet launches tailored phishing simulation tests — such as email phishing, vishing, smishing, quishing, MFA phishing, and callback phishing.
 These phishing tests are coupled with automated security awareness training tailored to each employee's behavior.
 If an employee interacts incorrectly with a simulated phishing attempt, they are automatically enrolled in targeted employee cyber training.

-The Keepnet Security Awareness Training Platform
+What Makes Keepnet Employee Security Awareness Training Platform Unique?

 Keepnet is redefining security awareness training with a platform designed to engage, educate, and empower your workforce.
 With a focus on reducing the human risk factor, Keepnet provides a comprehensive solution to help organizations stay ahead of evolving cyber threats like phishing and ransomware.